bitcriminals/bitcriminals.github.io/writeups/_dCTF2021/Pwnsanitycheck.md

 ![](/images/v1per/dctfpsc6.png)

-Now, we need to find the offset at which our control enters the win function, I used this python code to find it:
+Now, we need to find the offset at which our control enters the win function, I used this python script to find it:

 ```py
 from pwn import *